 I am a growth mindset hacker, writer, and entrepreneur in Silicon Valley.
-My blog is a collection of ideas on how to implement small habits that can help you build a smarter life so that you can learn something new, be more productive, work smarter instead of harder, and maximize each day.
-Each blog post is a response to a question posted on the Q&A website Quora.
-I write on a variety of topics including building self-discipline, developing a growth mindset, strengthening motivation and willpower, goal setting, focus and concentration, deep work, mastery, productivity tips and hacks, morning routines, and positive psychology.
+My blog is a collection of ideas on how to implement small habits to help you build a self-disciplined lifestyle so that you can maximize each day.
+I write on a variety of topics including building self-discipline, developing a growth mindset, strengthening motivation and willpower, goal setting, changing bad habits, overcoming procrastination and increasing focus, doing deep work, maximizing productivity, and more.

 Where can you find my published work?

 You’ll find me on Medium.
 And, you can follow my work on Quora, where I’ve been writing for six years and have earned Top Writer status.
 With answers that have reached 80+ million views, I contribute to a community of 300 million monthly users, where I have 69K+ followers.
 My articles have been published on Inc., Time, Forbes, Business Insider, Huffington Post, Slate, and Apple News, and translated into over a dozen languages including French, Swedish, German, Spanish, Italian, Slovak, Japanese, Chinese, Indonesian, Vietnamese, Brazilian-Portuguese, Finnish, and Greek.